moodysalem/moodysalem.github.io/_posts/2020-01-12-earning_6_percent_interest_with_dai_savings_rate.markdown

 To avoid the line with Argent, you can use one of my golden tokens by clicking this link on your smartphone after you download the app.

 [https://argent.link/FHPlUTIfPW](https://argent.link/FHPlUTIfPW)

-_Note I only have a limited number of tokens so this link may expire after a short time._
+_Note I only have a limited number of tokens so this link may expire after a short time.
+I do not receive compensation for this referral._

 ### Ethereum wallet risks